LorneWhiteway/glimpse_project/README.md

 Use this command line parameter to subselect only some data for processing.

 1. When creating cutouts and when merging, use this to specify that only a subset of all possible cutouts should be handled - this is useful primarily during testing.
 Use Python slice notation, so that for example `[2000:2100]` would handle only cutouts with 2000 <= id < 2100, while `[::2]` would handle all even-numbered cutouts.
 Note that ids are zero-based.
 For cutout creation and merging, job_control is optional; if omitted then all possible cutouts will be handled.
-2. When running glimpse, use this to specify the id of which single cutout is to be processed.
+2. When running glimpse, use this to specify the id of which single cutout is to be processed; this will be useful for example in a job script used to run glimpse in parallel.
 Note that ids are zero-based.
-Required.
+In glimpse mode this parameter is required.

 ## File names